garrettrayj/den/CONTRIBUTING.md

 Being primarily developed by a coder, the aesthetics and usability side of the app is always in need of review.
 The project uses [Sketch](https://www.sketch.com) for graphic design.
 Assets for inclusion in the app should be Sketch or SVG format vectors.
 Final assets will be generated before release.

+### Testing

+Send a note via email to join the beta testing list.

 ### Translation

 While not currently internationalized, efforts are being planned.
 Get in touch if you'd like to help translate the UI.